-- An admin programs the new Android or iOS tokens which have the Push Notification feature enabled by default.
+- An admin programs the new Defender Soft Token/OneLogin token on Android/iOS which have the Push Notification feature enabled by default.
 For more information about the wizard steps and options, see Defender Token Programming Wizard reference. - The admin marks the relevant Defender security token policy to enable the push notification feature for users.
 For more information, see Managing Defender Security Policies.